Avram Specification

 Validation rules

-Avram schemas can be used to validate records (see record validation).
 An Avram validator MAY limit validation to selected format families.
-Validation can be configured with validation options.

 Record validation